Judge rules Fox hosts' claims about Dominion were false, says trial can proceed

 In a public comment late Friday afternoon, Fox invoked the constitutionally envisioned role of the press in a free society.

-Davis also found that Fox committed defamation "per se" - which means that Dominion's reputation was so slandered that it does not need to prove it suffered actual financial harm to receive damages.
+Davis also found that Fox committed defamation "per se" - which means that Dominion's reputation was so slandered that it does not need to prove it suffered actual financial harm to be eligible to receive damages.

 While Fox has said Dominion is asking for more than it is worth, the damages would be pretty substantial, because the claims were made directly against their business practices, according to Carl Tobias, a University of Richmond professor of constitutional law who specializes in cases involving the First Amendment.